shree675/MyMargdarshaka/README.md

 ## Note

-If you create a new js file, please add the following comment in the first line of the file:
+If you create a new JS file, please add the following comment in the first line of the file:

 ```js
 //@ts-check